ikkycodes/ikkycodes/README.md

 ### 🎯 Goal

-To grow as an **AI/ML Engineer** by continuously learning, building, and solving real-world problems.
+To grow as an **Gen AI Engineer** by continuously learning, building, and solving real-world problems.

 <!-- ============================================================